jlrocha99/The-Modern-Bicycle-Magazine/Readme.md

-This is my first web page.To make this example, demonstrates a modern magazine-style layout using, HTML5, CSS3 and 960gs.grid.
+This is my first web page, to make this example we use, HTML5, CSS3 and 960gs.grid.Demonstrates a modern magazine-style layout.

 <br />I hope you enjoy!

 <div align="center">